Privacy Policy

 | Gelato | Overseas print network | Printing and posting hardcover books | Book content (PDF), recipient name and address — deleted after the order is done | View |

-| Sentry | United States / EU | Spotting and diagnosing errors | Error details, an account identifier | View |
+| Sentry | United States | Spotting and diagnosing errors; captures a masked diagnostic recording of the on-screen session when an error occurs | Error details; a masked session recording (your stories, photos, and typed text are hidden or blocked); an account identifier | View |

 International book orders may one day be printed by a similar partner (for example, Lulu).
 We will update this table before any such provider receives personal information.